EN

 Preface

-“At a time when mental health has never been so important, we are proud to shed light on what Hong Kong insurers have been doing to address rising mental health risks.
-While a step in the right direction, more needs to be done especially in regards to the cover of mental health pre-existing conditions” said Amelie Dionne-Charest, Co-founder of Alea.
+“At a time when mental health is more important than ever, we are proud to shed light on what Hong Kong insurers have been doing to address rising mental health risks.
+Following a step in the right direction, more needs to be done especially in regards to the cover of mental health pre-existing conditions” said Amelie Dionne-Charest, Co-founder of Alea.

-We at Alea have conducted in-depth investigations to provide you with an extensive report on mental health coverage, professional services, and above all, insurance initiatives for mental health in Hong Kong.
+Alea has conducted in-depth research on mental health coverage and related insurance initiatives in Hong Kong.

 1. Insurance coverage of mental health In Hong Kong: where do we stand?